Six Sigma is a data-driven methodology that helps businesses identify and eliminate defects in their processes.

 Stormboard provides a dynamic visual workspace for brainstorming and prioritizing ideas using sticky notes, images, videos, and an interactive voting feature.

-For beginners, it offers templates specifically designed to guide you through the brainstorming process (e.g. SWOT analysis or affinity diagrams), ensuring that discussions remain focused and productive.
+For beginners, it offers templates specifically designed to guide you through the brainstorming process (e.g. SWOT analysis or affinity diagrams) and ensure that discussions remain focused and productive.

 Additionally, Stormboard integrates with many tools commonly used in Six Sigma projects, such as project management software and data analysis platforms, allowing you to easily transfer ideas and insights generated during brainstorming sessions into actionable plans and workflows.